Learn to love grilling fish again with this easy mahi-mahi recipe.

 Mix well to combine.

-Pour the marinade over the mahi mahi and turn the fillets over several times to fully cover all sides.
+Pour the marinade over the fish and turn the fillets over several times to fully cover all sides.

 Scoop up any extra bits of the orange zest, garlic, ginger and cilantro and place on the top of each fillet.

-Cover and refrigerate the mahi mahi recipe 2 to 4 hours.
-This fish is best with a longer marination.
+Cover and refrigerate for 2 to 4 hours.
+This fish is best with a slightly longer marinating time.

 Tip: Place an empty aluminum pan upside down on the section of the grates that you'll be cooking on.